maiwald/armchair/README.md

 Armchair will be an Editor for games with branching dialogue.

-I have rather intricate plans for what I want to to with dialogue in a little game I am working on that an off-the-shelf editor was not an option. :)
+I have rather intricate plans for what I want to to with dialogue in a little game I am working on that an off-the-shelf editor was not an option.
+Let's see where that goes ;)

+Anyway, feel free to play around with what it can do so far: https://maiwald.github.io/armchair

 ## Development Mode